 Where to stay in San Francisco with teenagers

-At the top of the article, we suggested some accommodation choices for your family vacation with teenagers.
-If you are looking for a wider variety of choices please find below an interactive map from Booking.com for you to find your perfect stay in San Francisco with family.
+At the top of the article, we suggested accommodations for your family vacation with teenagers.
+If you are looking for a wider variety of choices, please find below an interactive map from Booking.com to find your perfect stay in San Francisco with your family.

-- Fishermen’s Wharf – A popular area for tourists, where you can walk along the beach area, see wildlife and have the most amazing seafood. in town
+• Fishermen’s Wharf – A popular tourist area, where you can walk along the beach, see wildlife and have the most fantastic seafood. in town

-- Union Square – Most of the hotels are located in this area.
-You will find great transport options and the best retail shopping in the city.
+• Union Square – Most of the hotels are located in this area.
+You will find excellent transport options and the best retail shopping in the city.

 Are you looking to book flights, hotels, apartments, tours, airport transfers, travel insurance and more?
-Are you just not sure what companies you can trust to book your travel online?
-We have a resource page that is full of companies that we personally use and book through for all trips from a weekend away to long term travel around the world.
+Are you unsure what companies you can trust to book your travel online?
+We have a resource page full of companies that we personally use and book through for all trips, from a weekend away to long-term travel around the world.
 Click here to search our travel resources page.

-This article was written in conjunction with Kristy from the jjandthebug.com website for us here at Wyld Family Travel.
+This article was written with Kristy from the jjandthebug.com website for us here at Wyld Family Travel.
 We hope this article helps you with San Francisco attractions for you and your teenager.

 Use our Travel with Teenagers Destination Guides from all over the world for your next family vacation inspiration to make your family vacations with teens epic.

-For more amazing ideas on where to holiday in the USA click through to our USA Destination Page for more brilliant inspiration.
+For more amazing ideas on where to holiday in the USA, click our USA Destination Page for more brilliant inspiration.

 More family travel inspiration for your family vacation with teens